This post may contain affiliate links. Read my disclosure page here.

 Notes

-• Cover and store leftovers in the refrigerator for up to 5 days.
-Reheat in the microwave or at 350°F in the oven until warmed throughout.
+• Storage: Cover and refrigerate leftovers for up to 5 days.
+Reheat in the microwave or at 350°F until warmed through.

 Nutrition